Czech hedgehog: World War II

 The Czech hedgehog was widely used during World War II by the Soviet Union in anti-tank defense.
-They were produced from any sturdy piece of metal and sometimes wood, including railroad ties.
+They were produced from any sturdy piece of metal and sometimes wood, like railway sleepers.
 Czech hedgehogs were especially effective in urban combat, where a single hedgehog could block an entire street.
-Czech hedgehogs thus became a symbol of "defense at all costs" in the Soviet Union; hence the memorial to Moscow defenders, built alongside the M-10 highway in 1966, is composed of three giant Czech hedgehogs.
+Czech hedgehogs thus became a symbol of "defense at all costs" in the Soviet Union; hence, the memorial to Moscow defenders, built alongside the M-10 highway in 1966, is composed of three giant Czech hedgehogs.

 Czech hedgehogs were part of the German defenses of the Atlantic Wall.
 During the invasion of Normandy, the Allies cut up sizable numbers of intact and wrecked hedgehogs and welded them to the front of their M4 Sherman and M5 Stuart tanks.
 Known as Rhino tanks, these proved very useful for clearing the hedgerows that made up the bocages across Normandy.

 Cold War

 Postwar tests conducted by the Czechoslovak army proved the low efficiency of the metal hedgehogs against heavy armored vehicles such as the Soviet ISU-152 and T-54 or German Panther.
-As many as 40% of attempts at breakthrough were successful; therefore the army developed new anti-tank obstacles for the border fortifications instituted during the Cold War.
-Nevertheless, the metal hedgehog was used as a quick road-block against wheeled vehicles.
+As many as 40% of attempts at breakthrough were successful; therefore, the army developed new anti-tank obstacles for the border fortifications instituted during the Cold War.
+Nevertheless, the metal hedgehog was still used as a quick road-block against wheeled vehicles.

 Russo-Ukrainian War

 In early 2022, during the Russian invasion of Ukraine, hedgehogs were used in conjunction with concrete barriers and other techniques to thwart Russian forces.
 The Ukrainian Railways repurposed new tracks to make hundreds of hedgehogs at 33 of its own shops and some other sites.
-The railroad estimated they had enough material for some 1800 hedgehogs.
-The Ukrainian military in Odessa, Kyiv and Lviv also made hedgehogs to be distributed to strategic locations.
+The railroad estimated it had enough material for some 1,800 hedgehogs.
+The Ukrainian military in Odesa, Kyiv and Lviv also made hedgehogs to be distributed to strategic locations.
 In Kyiv, hedgehogs from WWII were brought out of a museum and used at a roadblock.